sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 [+] Password cracked: raykayjay9
 root@endeavour:~/htb/writeup#
 ```
 That was sweet – it was like a real hackerman movie hack.
 Where do I use these creds though?
-There was the http://10.10.10.138/writeup/admin thing but that doesn’t seem to work and neither does the link from the NetSec Focus Mattermost link on the /writeup/ url.
+There was the http://10.10.10.138/writeup/admin thing but that doesn’t seem to work and neither does the link from the `NetSec Focus Mattermost` link on the `/writeup/` url.

-Enumerate dummy, what else can we log into?
-SSH!
+Enumerate dummy, what else can we log into? **SSH**!

 ```console
 root@endeavour:~/htb/writeup# ssh jkr@10.10.10.138